irh-ca-team-car/mynteye-ros-improved/README.md

 Headers files for opencv should be here : C:\oc2\opencv\build\include

-On windows the project requires Ros Melodic : http://wiki.ros.org/Installation/Windows
+On windows the project requires Ros Noetic or Foxy : http://wiki.ros.org/Installation/Windows

 Project cannot be used in DEBUG mode since of ros